docker-flow/docker-flow-swarm-listener/README.md

 * [Sending Notification Requests To Multiple Destinations](#sending-notification-requests-to-multiple-destinations)
 * [Configuring Docker Flow Swarm Listener](#configuring-docker-flow-proxy)

+Please join the #df-swarm-listener Slack channel in [DevOps20](http://slack.devops20toolkit.com/) if you have any questions, suggestions, or problems.

 ## Sending Notification Requests On Service Creation and Removal

 The example that follows will use the *Swarm Listener* to reconfigure the [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy) whenever a new service is created.